Monday, June 30, 2025

 Sydney, our main character, is single and bravely online dating, which is kind of like volunteering to get food poisoning repeatedly but with more ghosting and awkward coffee.
 She meets Tom, who’s either a sweetheart with a childhood crush or a future Netflix documentary subject.
 I wasn’t sure.
 Then we’ve got Slug, Tom’s creepy-crawly-loving friend.
 If someone’s stalking you and keeps a pet cockroach, you’re allowed to suspect them.
 I don’t make the rules.

-Daisy and Allison?
-Classic frenemies with secrets.
-Gretchen, the other girlfriend-turned-bestie?
-Shady with a capital S. And then there’s Randy the Super, who might be a peeping Tom, actual Tom, or Slug in disguise.
+Daisy and Allison are classic frenemies with secrets.
+Gretchen, the other girlfriend-turned-bestie, is shady with a capital S. And then there’s Randy the Super, who might be a peeping Tom, actual Tom, or Slug in disguise.
 Jake, Sydney’s ex-boyfriend detective, rounds out the cast with a broody side order of regret.

 Highly recommend to psychological thriller lovers who like their stories fast, twisty, and filled with red herrings.
 This one gets a solid 5 out of 5 from me.